realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

     - `DTOInfo`
       - `BookInfoDTO`  - Handles transfer of `BookInfo` objects to API
 - ### Role
-  - `User` - Handles `User` actions, like `giveBookToUser`, `checkoutBook`, `checkinBook`, etc.
+  - `User` - Handles `User` actions, like `giveBookToUser()`, `checkOutBook()`, `checkInBook()`, etc.
     - `User` contains an `Account` object, which contains an `AccountInfo` object.
     - `Account` - Handles `Account` actions, like paying fines, checking status, etc.
   - `Library` - Handles `Library` actions, like `checkoutBook`, `checkinBook`, `isKnownBook` etc.
   - `Book` - Handles `Book` actions like changing `title`, `author`, `description`, `sourceLibrary`, etc.

-## Design decisions
+## Arbitrary Domain Design decisions

+### Arbitrary Rules

+_"Modeling the capricousness of the Real World..."_

-Some decisions have been made capricious and mandatory to see how much domain complexity can be modeled using BOOP.
+Some decisions have been made capriciously and with somewhat irrational discretion  in order to see how much domain complexity can be modeled using BOOP.
+This is not a criticism of BOOP, but rather a test of its flexibility and power.

+- Like the fact that `Users` of the system can have `PrivateLibrary`, and can give `Books` to other `Users`.
+- Or a `User` can create their own book and add it to the their library first, then to a public library.
+- Or a `User` can "find" a book, and add it to their `PrivateLibrary`, and then give it to a public library.
+- So some books need to respect system Account rules, and others dont.
+- A normal library system would likely not be set up like this, but would also have other arbitrary rules that would need to be modeled.

+#### Flat Hierarchies
+- In order to keep the hierarchies flat and adhere to other design considerations, some decisions break the strict BOOP paradigm and opt for a functional or procedural approach internal to Role objects.
+  - the further away from the `Domain` core layer, the more functional/procedural the code becomes.
+- `Role` objects themselves adhere strictly to BOOP when interacting in the `Domain` layer.

 ### Books & Libraries
 - Possession of a `Book` are primarily by the `User` and partially tracked by the `Library`.